 Ultimately, Kobe outplayed Nick as he averaged 25.5 PPG in those 25 games.
 Van Exel averaged 16 points when playing Kobe, but it’s important to mention that many of those games were in a later stage of his career.
 When Nick was at the peak of his powers, he did have a few fantastic performances against Bryant, with a standout 41 points display in ’99.

 Their last matchup took place in ’06, while Van Exel was a Spur.
 He didn’t see much playing time, but he did win his final game vs. Mamba.
-I bet Kobe wasn’t happy about it, but he sure appreciated his former teammate for everything he had done for him when a young shooting guard from Lower Marion High School entered the league.
-Especially those first years when he was still able to give him problems.
-It sure helped Kobe become what he eventually became.
+I bet Kobe wasn’t happy about it, but he sure appreciated Nick’s mentorship and everything he had done for him, ever since he came from Lower Merion High School into the league.